fltuna/MapChooserSharp/docs/en/configuration/PLUGIN_CONFIG.md

 # This will update the map name in settings to match the actual map name from the server
 ShouldAutoFixMapName = true

+# What map transition method to use when map change triggered by RTV?
+#
+# Available types:
+# - ImmediatelyWithTime
+# - Cs2EndMatchScreen
+#
+RtvMapChangeBehaviour = "ImmediatelyWithTime"

 ```

 ### ShouldUseAliasMapNameIfAvailable